tsc-tools/tonik/HOW_TO_RELEASE.md

-# How to issue a new zizou release
+# How to issue a new tonik release

 ## Pypi
 Install the build system